ikmich/db2objection/README.md

 - cli update: `--case` is now a string option, replacing --camelCase.
 - New cli option: `--dir` to specify where model object files will be generated.
 - Specify multiple tables for --table cli flag

+### 0.1.1

+- New cli command: `test-connection` to check that the db configuration is setup properly.
+- Fix outdated README contents.